BRS Comparison Calculator

 Individual Ready or Standby Reserve.
 If you are a BRS-eligible member of the Individual Ready Reserve (IRR) or the Standby Reserve who entered paid status for the first time after 2018, you may receive a one-time BRS opt-in extension.
 Once in paid status, you have 30 days to opt into the BRS.

-For more information see; BRS guide or please see your personnel or finance office for further information.
+For more information see; BRS fact sheet or please see your personnel or finance office for further information.

 BRS comparison Instructions: In the following screens, select High 3 Legacy retirement, next at the bottom of the results select go back to my information and choose Blended Retirement System from the drop down to compare the two retirement programs.
 In the Blended Retirement System calculator, you may select continue to view TSP savings component.